 Feature Rollout

-If you are self-hosting Discourse, note that the feature will be enabled by default in Discourse core shortly.
-If you would like to be an early adopter, you can enable the feature now via the Rails console:
+If you are self-hosting Discourse, note that the feature will be enabled by default in Discourse core shortly is now enabled by default in core as of this commit.
+If you would like to disable it, you can do so via the Rails console:

 launcher enter app